NERDS-PROJECTS/All-about-ESP8266/README.md

 | Power |	3.3 V DC |
 | Successor |	ESP32 |

+## ESP8266 Functions
+ESP8266 has many applications when it comes to the IoT.
+Here are just some of the functions the chip is used for:

+* Networking: The module’s Wi-Fi antenna enables embedded devices to connect to routers and transmit data
+* Data Processing: Includes processing basic inputs from analog and digital sensors for far more complex calculations with an RTOS or Non-OS SDK
+* P2P Connectivity: Create direct communication between ESPs and other devices using IoT P2P connectivity
+* Web Server: Access pages written in HTML or development languages

+## ESP8266 Applications
 The ESP8266 modules are commonly found in the following IoT devices:
-## ESP8266 Applications
 * Smart security devices, including surveillance cameras and smart locks
 * Smart energy devices, including HVACs and thermostats
 * Smart industrial devices, including Programmable Logic Controllers (PLCs)